g-k-l/dsi-arxiv-recommender/README.md

 - 12:15 PM 10/5/2016: Index in postgres is off by 2098.
 This is not a reliable way to keep track of the correspondence between doc vectors and database articles.
 - Middle of 10/5/2016: My training process kept getting killed: out of memory.
 Note to self: training the abstract model requires ~110 gb of RAM (peak).
 - 9:00 PM 10/5/2016: Finished training another model that has tags.
 Hopefully this will resolve the doc vec and articles correspondence issue.
 Current content-to-postgres progress: ~688k.
+- 12:00 PM 10/6/2016: Make sure to set which disk for spark to put /tmp files.
+Otherwise you will run out of disk space.

 ##Misc.
 Notes
 - arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier